Cross Stitch Pattern Maker

 • High contrast images convert better than low-contrast ones - try increasing contrast in your photo editor first

-Want to create patterns from text instead?
-Try our cross stitch text generator.
+No photo handy?
+Start a pattern from a text prompt with the AI cross stitch pattern generator - the AI image is auto-converted and opens straight into the editor.
+Want text instead?
+Try the cross stitch text generator.
 Or start from a blank canvas with the pattern designer.
 For general pattern making from any image type, see our cross stitch pattern maker.